rubyredrick/ri_cal/README.txt

 * If the object responds to both the :acts_as_time, and :timezone methods then the result of the timezone method (assumed to be an instance of TZInfoTimezone) is used as a specific local time zone.

 * If not then the default time zone id is used.
 The normal default timezone id is "UTC".
 You can set the default by calling ::RiCal::PropertyValue::DateTime.default_tzid = timezone_identifier, where timezone_identifier isa string, or nil.
 If you set the default tzid to 'none' or :none, then Times or DateTimes without timezones will be treated as floating times.

+Note it is likely that in a future version of RiCal that the default timezone will be set on a Calendar by Calendar basis rather than on the DateTime property class.

+Also note that time zone identifiers are not standardized by RFC 2445.
+The results are unpredictable if you use a timezone identifer within a calendar which is not defined within the calendar.
+For an RiCal originated calendar time zone identifiers recognized by the TZInfo gem, or the TZInfo implementation provided by ActiveSupport as the case may be may be used.

+A future version will add checks which will raise a defined exception when a unrecognized time zone identifer is encountered.

 To explicitly set a floating time you can use the method #with_floating_timezone on Time or DateTime instances as in